getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 Our GNOME experience has seen some refinements to our out-of-the-box default experience.

 - Gedit with now default to using the Oblivion theme
-- Nautilus will now default to sorting directories before files.
 - We now default to the Plata (Noir) GTK Theme.

 ## MATE